Travel Insurance For UK Holidays

 • Staying with relatives.
 If you plan to have a staycation with family, you won't be covered by your UK travel insurance.

-In Jersey and the Isle of Man, you'll be entitled to receive medical treatment in an emergency.
-This is under a reciprocal healthcare agreement made with the UK.
+• Jersey and the Isle of Man: You'll have access to emergency medical treatment under a reciprocal healthcare agreement with the UK.
+So, you won't need to worry about getting medical coverage.

 Compare travel insurance